 American documentary photographer Elliott Erwitt was born Elio Romano Erwitz in 1928 in Paris to Russian parents.
-Often considered a master of style, Erwitt is best known for the candor and humor that shines through his black-and-white pictures.
-He began dabbling in photography as a teenager living in Los Angeles, shooting weddings.
-Later, Erwitt shot for the Army in France and Germany; later living in New York, he met fellow war photographer Robert Capa, who invited him to join the Magnum Photos agency.
-Erwitt is responsible for making some of the most prominent portraits of the 20th century, capturing Marilyn Monroe, Richard Nixon and Marlon Brando, among others.
-His joyful work with dogs — particularly images of them jumping — has become another calling card of his; his first dog collection, Son of Bitch, was published in 1974.
+Often considered a master of style, Elliott Erwitt's photography is best known for the candor and humor that shines through his black-and-white pictures.
+Elliott Erwitt began dabbling in photography as a teenager living in Los Angeles, shooting weddings.
+Later, Elliott Erwitt shot photos for the Army in France and Germany; later living in New York, he met fellow war photographer Robert Capa, who invited him to join the Magnum Photos agency.
+Elliott Erwitt is responsible for making some of the most prominent portraits of the 20th century, capturing Marilyn Monroe, Richard Nixon and Marlon Brando, among others.
+Elliott Erwitt's joyful photos with dogs — particularly images of them jumping — has become another calling card of his; his first dog collection, Son of Bitch, was published in 1974.

-Erwitt shot as a freelance photographer for illustrated magazines like Look, Life, Collier's and more after joining Magnum Photos in 1953, and went on to serve as the agency's president for three years in the 1960s.
-Among his various documentary projects, he also produced 18 comedy films for Home Box Office in the '80s.
-Notorious for being economical when shooting film, Erwitt told Time magazine: "[Photography is] like fishing.
+Elliott Erwitt shot as a freelance photographer for illustrated magazines like Look, Life, Collier's and more after joining Magnum Photos in 1953, and went on to serve as the agency's president for three years in the 1960s.
+Among his various documentary projects, Elliott Erwitt also produced 18 comedy films for Home Box Office in the '80s.
+Notorious for being economical when shooting film, Elliott Erwitt told Time magazine: ""[Photography is] like fishing.
 Sometimes you catch one.
-You lay in wait for something to happen — sometimes it happens, sometimes it doesn't."
-From the 1990s through the 2000s, Erwitt published three more dog photography books: Elliott Erwitt: To the Dogs (1992), Dog Dogs (1998) and Elliot Erwitt's Dogs (2008).
+You lay in wait for something to happen — sometimes it happens, sometimes it doesn't.""
+From the 1990s through the 2000s, Elliott Erwitt published three more dog photography books: Elliottt Erwitt: To the Dogs (1992), Dog Dogs (1998) and Elliott Erwitt's Dogs (2008).